 Eligible organizations shall submit proof of being currently organized as a 501(c)(3) nonprofit organization.
 At a minimum, the Dog Shelter shall require a copy of the organization's IRS determination letter which shall include (1) the organization's name, (2) Employer Identification Number (EIN) and (3) an acknowledgment that the organization has been recognized as a 501(c)(3) nonprofit.
 The Chief Dog Warden may request additional documentation from the organization.

 The Chief Dog Warden is responsible for approving transfer partner applications.
 The Chief Dog Warden may revoke an organization's transfer partner status at any time, for any lawful reason.

-Transfer partners and non-transfer partner rescue organizations that have committed to adopt or transfer a dog may submit a hold on the dog.
+Transfer partners and rescue organizations that have committed to adopt or transfer a dog may submit a hold on the dog.
 The hold reserves the organization's place in line to adopt or transfer the dog.
-Transfer partners and rescue organizations must read the following hold policy prior to submitting a hold.
+Transfer partners and rescue organizations must read and comply with the following hold policy prior to submitting a hold.

-Transfer partners and non-transfer partner rescue organizations shall read, complete, sign and date rescue transfer or adoption contracts for each dog transferred or adopted.
+Transfer partners rescue organizations shall read, complete, sign and date rescue transfer or adoption contracts for each dog transferred or adopted.